Deformations of free boundary CMC hypersurfaces: Free boundary Delaunay annuli in the unit ball

 \begin{proof} We may assume that the rotation axis is the line $x=y=0$, and that the orthogonal plane is the coordinate plane $z=0$.
 The space of Killing-Jacobi fields along $\Sigma$ is two-dimensional, and spanned by the functions

-where $E_1$ (resp., $E_2$) denotes the constant field in the direction of the $x$-axis (resp., of the $y$-axis), and $X$ the position vector.
+where $e_1$ and $e_2$ denote respectively the constant fields in the direction of the $x$-axis and of the $y$-axis, and $X$ the position vector.
 In other words, $f_1$ and $f_2$ are infinitesimal rotations around the $x$-axis and $y$-axis, respectively.
 Note that each of these Killing-Jacobi fields: \begin{enumerate} \item has exactly two nodal domains (see Figure~\ref{fig:2nodaldomains}); \item is not rotationally invariant. \end{enumerate}

 Let $\big[-\frac12L_\gamma,\frac12L_\gamma\big]\ni s\mapsto\gamma(s)=\big(x(s),z(s)\big)$ be the unit speed parametrization of the generatrix of $\Sigma$ in the $xz$-plane.
 By the symmetry assumptions, $x>0$ is an even function, and $z$ is odd.
 Parametric equations for $\Sigma$ are hence given by: